 Maternal Cardiac Teams

-Although having a baby is an exciting time, having cardiac disease can put both mom and baby at risk for complications before and during delivery.
+Although having a baby is an exciting time, having cardiac disease can put both parent and baby at risk for complications before and during delivery.
 There are a number of normal changes that women undergo during pregnancy to support the developing baby; however, for women with cardiac disease, these changes can put additional strain on the heart.

 Women with cardiac conditions are followed by these two special teams: